gofilipa/python-for-text/scrape/what.md

 The result is the catalog information for that item in JSON format.
 Put the above URL in the browser to see it for yourself!

 ## tools for scraping
-However, you might find yourself in a scenario where there might not be an API to access the data you want, or the access to the API might be too limited  or expensive.
-In this case, web scraping might be your best route.
-Just be aware that web scraping requires more work from the individual, who needs to figure out how to get data from the source, mostly without support from the source.
+If you find yourself in a scenario where there's no API to access the data you want, or the access to the API might be restricted in some way, web scraping might be your best route.
+Just be aware that web scraping requires more work from the individual, who needs to figure out how to get and save data from the source, mostly without support from the source.

 In Python, there are three major "libraries," or collections of code, for web scraping.
 They each have different advantages, working best with specific use cases.
 Here is a brief overview of their differences.